wp-plugins/wp-symposium-pro/readme.txt

 The best way to see it in action, and try it out for free, is visit http://www.wpsymposiumpro.com !

 == Changelog ==

+0.58.3 New shortcode [wps-friends-status] to show status of friendship

 0.58.2 Fixed potential security risk when viewing individual posts
        Added secure_post_msg to [wps-forum]